About the Cooch's Bridge Battlefield

 Introducing Amy Dickinson: DAR’s one millionth member to join since its founding in 1890.
 Dickinson is best known for her nationally syndicated advice column, “Ask Amy.”
 She is also the best-selling author of two memoirs, is a featured panelist on National Public Radio’s comedy quiz show, “Wait Wait, Don’t Tell Me,” and is a much sought-after public speaker. www.dar.org/million

-The National Society Daughters of the American Revolution was founded on October 11, 1890, during a time that was marked by a revival in patriotism and intense interest in the beginnings of the United States of America.
+The National Society Daughters of the American Revolution (NSDAR or DAR) was founded on October 11, 1890, during a time that was marked by a revival in patriotism and intense interest in the beginnings of the United States of America.
 Women felt the desire to express their patriotic feelings and were frustrated by their exclusion from men's organizations formed to perpetuate the memory of ancestors who fought to make this country free and independent.
 As a result, a group of pioneering women in the nation's capital formed their own organization and the Daughters of the American Revolution has carried the torch of patriotism ever since.

 The objectives laid forth in the first meeting of the DAR have remained the same in over 125 years of active service to the nation.
 Those objectives are:

 Historic Preservation - DAR members participate in a wide variety of historic preservation projects crucial to saving our history for future generations;